isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(B2,1) Embed Whitelisted Websites (Enhanced).md

 permalink: /teacher-user-guide/discover/embed-whitelisted-websites/
 description: ""
 third_nav_title: Discover
+variant: markdown
 ---
 <h1 class="page-title">(B2,1) Embed Whitelisted Websites</h1>

 <p>To identify the newly whitelisted websites, press Ctrl+F and type "NEW!" in the search bar.</p>

+<p>Schools are advised to be mindful of age advisories&nbsp;for whitelisted sites.
+Users can check the website description for age advisories on affected sites in SLS External Resources by clicking on the .
+For example, “Gather” does not allow users under the age of 18.</p>

 <p>Schools are advised to be mindful of age advisories (e.g. For ChatGPT, parental consent is required for children between 13 to 18) and the <a href="https://intranet.moe.gov.sg/etd/Pages/tfl_product_programmes_resources.aspx/" target="_blank">MOE AIEd Ethics Framework</a> (requires access to MOE Intranet) when using sites with AI affordances.